-- 3. Investments Held by the Trustee: All invested funds are held by the Trustee.
-The Trustee is mandated by the Trust Indenture as to the types of investments in which the Trust Estate can be invested.
-Statement of Financial Accounting Standards No. 124 ("SFAS 124"), Accounting for Certain Investments Held by Not-for-Profit Organizations, requires that investments in equity securities with readily determinable fair values and all investments in debt securities be measured at fair value in the financial statements of not-for-profit organizations.
-Accordingly, all invested funds held by the Trustee are stated at fair value based on the Trustee's independent valuation service. - 4.
-Cash and Cash Equivalents: The Funding Trust considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Trust Estate regularly maintains cash in excess of federally insured limits.
-Accordingly, at various times during the years ended June 30, 2009 and 2008, the balances were uninsured and uncollateralized. - 5.
+- 6. Cash and Cash Equivalents: The Funding Trust considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
+The Funding Trust regularly maintains cash in excess of federally insured limits.
+Accordingly, at various times during the years ended June 30, 2010 and 2009, balances were uninsured and uncollateralized. - 7.
 Lease Agreement Receivables: Lease agreement receivables represent the principal obligation of the lease program participants.
-Accordingly, the lease agreement receivables balance as of June 30, 2009 and 2008 are stated at the amount the Funding Trust expects to collect on the outstanding balances.
+Accordingly, the lease agreement receivables balances as of June 30, 2010 and 2009 are stated at the amount the Funding Trust expects to collect on the outstanding balances.
 Lease agreement receivables are written off as uncollectible if no payment is received after all collection efforts have been exhausted.
 Receivables are reviewed for collectability when they become past due and an allowance for doubtful accounts is established, if deemed necessary.
 An allowance for doubtful accounts is not reflected in these financial statements because the Funding Trust considers all balances to be fully collectible.

 Any lease rental payment that is not paid within ten days of the due date accrues interest at the late payment rate as defined in the lease agreement.
 Failure by the lessee to pay any lease rental payments at the time specified in the lease agreement is considered to be a default.
-Four lessees were late in making payments at June 30, 2009.
-These lessees are current as of the date of the audit report.
+One lessee was late in making a lease payment at June 30, 2010.
+The lessee is current as of the date of the audit report.